WilhelmWG/Evolutionary-Algorithm-for-Multirotor-Morphology-Search/README.md

 4. Modify load_and_run.py to point to the file path created by main.py.
 5. Run load_and_run.py to see the performance of the best solution of the genetic algorithm.

+Running load_and_run.py can also be used to view the 3D models of each solution in the /data folder for a better view than in the project report.